iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 To calculate the unique identifier of a new aggregated branch, we take the identifiers of the branches that were aggregated, sort them lexicographically and hash the concatenated identifiers once

 An aggregated branch can't aggregate other aggregated branches.
 However, it can aggregate the conflict branches that are part of the referenced aggregated branch.
 Thus aggregated branches have no further branches as their children and they remain tips in the branch DAG.
-Furthermore, the sortation of the `branchID`s in the function `AggregatedBranchID()` ensures that even though messages can attach at different points in the Tangle and aggregate different aggregated branches they are treated as if they are in the same aggregated branch **if** the referenced conflict branches are the same.
+Furthermore, the sortation of the `branchID`s in the function `AggregatedBranchID()` ensures that even though blocks can attach at different points in the Tangle and aggregate different aggregated branches they are treated as if they are in the same aggregated branch **if** the referenced conflict branches are the same.

 These properties allow for an efficient reduction of a set of branches.
 In the following we will require the following fields as part of the branch data:
 * `isConflictBranch` is a boolean flat that is `TRUE` if the branch is a conflict branch or `FALSE` if its an aggregated branch.